wangliwfsd/FreeDARTS/README.md

 This repository is the implementation of Extending Zero-Cost Proxies for Training-free DARTS: From Architecture-Level Scoring to Operation-Level Sensitivity Analysis.

+Note: We only changed the name of the readme file to prevent confusion on 05 Feb 2023.

 ## Requirements